Home / Services / Managed M365

 Why this happens

-Microsoft 365 gets introduced at most Mittelstand companies during a phase when something acute is driving the change — Covid home office, an Exchange server that no longer receives updates, a new site that needs to be connected.
-The rollout is ordered from the service provider, the tenant is spun up, mailboxes migrate, and at some point “Microsoft 365 is live” is reported.
-What almost never gets planned at that moment is tenant governance — the question of who is allowed to do what, who manages what, and how that can still be justified in three years.
+At most mid-market companies, Microsoft 365 gets introduced during a phase when something acute is driving the change — Covid home office, an Exchange server that no longer receives updates, a new site that needs to be connected.
+The rollout is ordered from a service provider, the tenant is spun up, mailboxes are migrated, and at some point “Microsoft 365 is live” gets reported.
+What almost never gets planned in that moment is tenant governance — the question of who is allowed to do what, who manages what, and how that can still be justified three years later.

-On top of that, Microsoft’s license world has been getting denser every year.
+On top of that, Microsoft’s licensing world has been getting denser every year.
 Business Basic, Business Standard, Business Premium, E1, E3, E5, plus add-ons for Copilot, Teams Premium, Defender, Power Apps, Intune Suite.
-Even people who do this full-time have to look at the license guides regularly.
+Even people who do this for a living have to check the license guides regularly.
 In your company, nobody has the job of watching this weekly — and that’s completely normal.

 In parallel, Microsoft pushes new features into the tenant every quarter.
 Copilot, Loop, Planner Premium, new Defender policies, new Conditional Access templates.
-If you’re a mid-market company that hasn’t happened to staff an M365 governance role, you simply can’t evaluate this in peace.
-It piles up until it hurts.
+A mid-market company that doesn’t happen to have a dedicated M365 governance role simply can’t evaluate all of that properly.
+It sits untouched until it hurts.

-And finally: Mittelstand IT departments are usually staffed with generalists who have to cover a wide stack between network, server, ERP interfaces and endpoints.
+And finally: mid-market IT departments are usually staffed with generalists who have to cover a wide stack spanning network, servers, ERP interfaces and endpoints.
 M365 is one of twenty topics — not a specialty.
 That’s exactly where we come in.

 Exchange Online & Teams

 What carries most of the visible communication load in your daily work.
-Clean mailbox structures, sensible distribution-list logic, clear ground rules between mail and Teams.
-How you notice it doesn’t fit: when the question “Where do I find this?” is regularly answered with “Search your mail history”.
+Clean mailbox structures, sensible distribution-list logic, clear ground rules between email and Teams.
+How you’ll know it’s not working: when the question “Where do I find this?” is regularly answered with “Search your mail history”.

 SharePoint & OneDrive

-The place where files actually should sit — and which at most companies has grown wild.
-We bring site structures into a comprehensible shape, sort out permissions, and make the storage usable again.
-How you notice it: when nobody wants to delete a SharePoint site because no one is sure whether it’s still needed.
+The place where files should actually live — and which at most companies has grown wild.
+We bring site structures into a comprehensible shape, sort out permissions, and make the file storage usable again.
+How you’ll know: when nobody wants to delete a SharePoint site because no one is sure whether it’s still needed.

 Intune & Autopilot (device management)

 How notebooks and smartphones arrive in your company, what runs on them, and what happens when they’re lost.
 Autopilot means: a new device is unpacked, signed in with the company account, and configures itself.
-How you notice it: when onboarding a new person currently triggers three days of setup work.
+How you’ll know: when onboarding a new person currently triggers three days of setup work.

 Entra ID & Conditional Access (identities + access)

-Who is allowed to access what from where — and under what conditions.
+Who is allowed to access what, from where — and under what conditions.
 This is the backbone of any honest M365 security discussion.
-This is where MFA is really enforced instead of merely recommended, where risk signals are evaluated, where the answer arises that you want to give the auditor.
-How you notice it: when the question “Does everyone have MFA?” can’t be answered within ten seconds.
+This is where MFA is actually enforced instead of merely recommended, where risk signals are evaluated, and where the answer you want to give your auditor comes from.
+How you’ll know: when the question “Does everyone have MFA?” can’t be answered within ten seconds.

-Protection against what actually comes at you every day — phishing mails, infected attachments, compromised endpoints.
-Defender is included in many licenses, just often not properly configured.
-How you notice it: when the security discussion ends with “We have a firewall.”
+Protection against what actually comes at you every day — phishing emails, infected attachments, compromised endpoints.
+Defender is already included in many licenses, just often not properly configured.
+How you’ll know: when the security discussion ends with “We have a firewall.”

 Copilot — when it actually makes sense

 We don’t recommend Copilot as a reflex.
-Before we book the license, we check with you whether SharePoint permissions are clean — otherwise Copilot sees data it shouldn’t see, and suddenly answers the question “How high was management’s bonus?” for every person in the company.
+Before we book the license, we check with you whether your SharePoint permissions are clean — otherwise Copilot makes content findable that far too many people can access through overly broad permissions, and the question “How big was management’s bonus?” suddenly becomes answerable for everyone with access.
 Beyond that, we measure beforehand where the benefit really emerges.
 For some roles (sales, marketing, back office with lots of text work) Copilot is a real lever.
-For others, it’s expensive jewellery.
+For others, it’s expensive shelfware.
 We tell you honestly which group at your company is which.

 License hygiene & tenant governance